Hollywood’s Other ‘Open Secret’ Besides Harvey Weinstein: Preying on Young Boys

 Similar barriers exist in the cases of abuse allegations from younger men in Hollywood.
 Feldman once discussed child abuse on The View, where Barbara Walters charged that he was “damaging an entire industry.”

 And when people make allegations that are later withdrawn or dismissed, it becomes that much more difficult for victims to speak up.
-Famed director Bryan Singer (X-Men) has had accusations leveled against him for years, from a lawsuit alleging that he made minors shower in the nude on film for Apt Pupil in 1997 to sexual abuse allegations in 2014.
-The Apt Pupil lawsuit was later dismissed due to lack of evidence, and the other sexual abuse lawsuits were withdrawn by the accusers.
+Famed director Bryan Singer (X-Men) has had accusations leveled against him for years, from a lawsuit alleging that he made minors shower in the nude on film for Apt Pupil in 1997 to sexual-abuse allegations in 2014.
+The Apt Pupil lawsuit was later dismissed due to lack of evidence, and the other sexual-abuse lawsuits were withdrawn by the accusers.
 However, that hasn’t stopped actors from singling out Singer.
-On Sunday, as the Weinstein scandal continued to unfold, actress Evan Rachel Wood tweeted out, “Yeah lets not forget Brian [sic] Singer either.”
+On Sunday, as the Weinstein scandal continued to unfold, actress Evan Rachel Wood tweeted, “Yeah lets not forget Brian [sic] Singer either.”

 And then there was former The Real O’Neals star Noah Galvin, who in a since-deleted quote from an interview with Vulture, said: “Yeah.
 Bryan Singer likes to invite little boys over to his pool and diddle them in the f—ing dark of night.
 (Laughs.)
 I want nothing to do with that.
 I think there are enough boys in L.A. that are questionably homosexual who are willing to do things with the right person who can get them in the door.
 In New York there is a healthy gay community, and that doesn’t exist in L.A.”